-There are a number of macroeconomic factors and uncertainties affecting the overall business climate as well as our business, including increased inflation, substantially higher interest and mortgage rates, and unpredictability in the global financial markets related to the foregoing as well as, among other things, the recent failures of several financial institutions.
+There are a number of macroeconomic factors and uncertainties affecting the overall business climate as well as our business, including substantially higher interest and mortgage rates, increased inflation and volatility in the global financial markets related to the foregoing as well as, among other things, the conflict in the Middle East and the recent failures of several financial institutions.
 We experienced increased demand for our products during the pandemic and there have been significant shifts in consumer consumption patterns with the easing of the pandemic, including increases in travel and services rather than spending on home furnishings.
 These and other macroeconomic factors may have a number of adverse effects on macroeconomic conditions and markets in which we operate, including the housing market, with the potential for an economic recession and a sustained downturn in the housing market.
 Factors such as a slowdown in the housing market or negative trends in stock market prices could have an adverse impact on demand for our products.
 We believe that these macroeconomic and other factors have contributed to the slowdown in demand that we have experienced in our business over the last several fiscal quarters.